In economist Robin Hanson's 2001 paper Economic Growth Given Machine Intelligence, he writes

 If a machine passes that test, this question resolves positively if world GDP grows by at least 30.0% for any single year in the fifteen years following the date of the test, according to a reputable organization such as The World Bank.
 Otherwise, this question resolves negatively.

-If no machine passes that test by the end of this century, then this question resolves ambiguously.
+If no machine passes that test by 2100-01-01, then this question resolves ambiguously.